ckmardiah/Technology-and-Information-System-SECP1513/README.md

 ### 🏢 **Industry Talk**

-A series of insightful industry talks that expanded my understanding of current ICT trends, professional expectations, and future opportunities in the tech world.

----

 #### 1️⃣ **Navigating the ICT Job Market – Trends, Opportunities, and Skills for Success**

 An overview of the evolving ICT job market(local vs Global), emerging opportunities, and the key skills required to succeed in the industry either technical or soft-skills.